 Taking your family to the mountains this winter?
-Whether your crew is full of avid skiers or contented snowman-makers, the California snow offers a variety of fun ways to spend a winter family vacation, from the resorts such as Heavenly, Squaw Valley, and Alpine Meadows, near Lake Tahoe, down to Big Bear Mountain and Snow Summit in Southern California.
+Whether your crew is full of avid skiers or contented snowman-makers, the California snow offers a variety of fun ways to spend a winter family vacation, from resorts such as Heavenly and Palisades Tahoe (formerly Squaw Valley Alpine Meadows) near Lake Tahoe, down to Big Bear Mountain and Snow Summit in Southern California.
 “California ski resorts are so cognizant of families now that they do everything they can to make it as easy as possible for parents and kids,” says Mike Reitzell, president of the California Ski Industry Association.
-And while resorts offer plenty of kid lessons, rental packages, and “kids ski free” options, be sure to include other kinds of family fun in the snow.
+And while resorts offer plenty of lessons, rental packages, and “kids ski free” options, be sure to include other kinds of family fun in the snow.
 These activities can help slowly introduce snow newbies to the mountain, provide an afternoon activity for kids who can’t ski all day, or just offer easy ways for the whole family to play together.
 From snowshoes to snowmobiling, sled competitions to Star Wars training camps, here are some of the coolest kid-friendly activities at California ski resorts.

 Snowmobiling at Mammoth

 Just in case there are some non-skiers in the family (or those who just don’t ski on the same runs), here’s a nice way to keep everyone in one pack: Experience the snowy backcountry on snowmobiles.
 Mammoth Snowmobile Adventures combines experienced guides with top-of-the-line equipment to help your family explore large meadows, lush pine forests, historic landmarks, and acres of backcountry trails.
 Kids 16 years and older with a valid driver’s license and a parent present can steer their own snowmobile, while kids 5 and older can ride with a parent.
 Snowmobile season begins mid-December; helmets are provided and additional clothing is available for rent if needed.
-Mammoth’s other big crowd-pleaser, meanwhile, is Woolly’s Tube Park and Play Zone, with its night tubing, merry-go-round, and plenty of room for old-fashioned snowman-building.
-Recharge with a tri-tip sandwich at The Little Mill, Mammoth's famous snowcat-turned-food truck planted at the top of Woolly's, or dine by the fire pit at its brother restaurant The Mill at the base of Chair 2.
+Mammoth’s other big crowd-pleaser, meanwhile, is Woolly’s Tube Park and Snow Play, with its night tubing, merry-go-round, and plenty of room for old-fashioned snowman-building.
+Recharge with a meal or drink by the fireplace at The Outpost, one of the many dining options on the mountain.

 Ride the Largest SoCal Tubing Park at Mountain High

-With up to 12 different lanes, two moving carpets, and custom tubes, Mountain High’s North Pole Tubing Park is the largest park of its kind in Southern California, and offers an easy day of play in the snow (kids should be at least 36 inches tall).
+With up to 12 different lanes, two moving carpets, and custom tubes, Mountain High’s Yeti's Snow Play is the largest park of its kind in Southern California, and offers an easy day of fun in the snow (kids should be at least 36 inches tall).
 Ride solo, challenge family members to races, or make a chain.
 Space is limited, so grab your reservation early for one of the four different tubing sessions throughout the day, or buy an all-day pass for true tubing enthusiasts.

 Rock Climb at Snow Summit